telerik/reporting-docs/styling/rendering-and-paging/design-considerations-for-report-rendering/excel-rendering-design-considerations.md

 ## Merging Cells

 The Excel renderer is mainly a layout renderer.
-Its purpose is to replicate the layout of the report being rendered as closely as possibly in an Excel worksheet and consequently cells might be merged in the worksheet to keep the WYSIWYG report layout.
-Merged cells are possible source for problems, since the sort functionality in Excel requires cells to be merged in a very specific way for sort to work properly e.g. Excel requires that the ranges of merged cells have the same size in order to be sorted.
+Its purpose is to replicate the layout of the report being rendered as closely as possible in an Excel worksheet and consequently, cells might be merged in the worksheet to keep the WYSIWYG report layout.
+Merged cells are a possible source for problems since the sort functionality in Excel requires cells to be merged in a very specific way for sort to work properly e.g. Excel requires that the ranges of merged cells have the same size to be sorted.

-If sorting is important for your exported to Excel reports, the guidelines below can help you reduce the number of merged cells in your Excel worksheets, which is the common cause for difficulties with Excel sort functionality:
+If sorting is important for your exported Excel reports, the guidelines below can help you reduce the number of merged cells in your Excel worksheets, which is the common cause of difficulties with Excel sort functionality:

 * The most common cause of merged cells is improper or missing left/right alignment of report items.
 Make sure the left and right edges of all report items line up with one another.
 The alignment and applying the same width to report items will usually solve the problem.
-* Aligning items precisely might not be enough, and in some rare cases columns might continue to be merged.
+* Aligning items precisely might not be enough, and in some rare cases, columns might continue to be merged.
 This is likely caused by internal unit conversion and rounding when the Excel worksheet is rendered.
 In the report definition, you can specify location and size in different measurement units such as inches, pixels, centimeters, and points, but internally Excel uses points.
-So in order to minimize conversion and the potential inaccuracy of rounding when converting inches and centimeters to points, consider specifying all measurements in points (one inch is 72 points).
+So to minimize conversion and the potential inaccuracy of rounding when converting inches and centimeters to points, consider specifying all measurements in points (one inch is 72 points).
 * The Page Header of the report interferes with the exported columns in Excel.
-A horizontal page break (see [Understanding Pagination]({%slug telerikreporting/designing-reports/rendering-and-paging/understanding-pagination%})) that splits a report item in two parts will result in an additional Excel column in the item.
-For that reason, you need to make sure that the report physical page is wide enough to accommodate the entire report content so that there is no horizontal page break introduced.
+A horizontal page break (see [Understanding Pagination]({%slug telerikreporting/designing-reports/rendering-and-paging/understanding-pagination%})) that splits a report item into two parts will result in an additional Excel column in the item.
+For that reason, you need to make sure that the report's physical page is wide enough to accommodate the entire report content so that there is no horizontal page break introduced.
 The report designers indicate when the report is wider than the physical page through a yellow warning triangle at the top left corner of the report.
 You may check the warning message by hovering over the triangle.

 ## Page Settings